manistiwari31/process-id/README.md

 Process Manager is a command-line tool for managing processes on Linux based on their names and optionally killing them.
 Features

-    List all running processes.
+-List all running processes.
-    Filter processes by name.
+-Filter processes by name.
-    Optionally kill processes matching a specified name.
+-Optionally kill processes matching a specified name.

 Installation